 As anyone who runs a company will tell you, managing the volume of information organizations generate is a challenge.
 Every business creates physical and electronic documents.
 Some of those documents are key to the business’s operations and regulatory compliance, and some are ephemeral.

-All of it consumes physical or digital space, and businesses need to know what they should keep and where, what they should discard, when they should discard it, and the security and privacy implications of storing a particular document.
+All of it consumes physical or digital space, and businesses need to define their document storage requirements and record management system – what they should keep and where, what they should discard, when they should discard it, and the security and privacy implications of storing a particular document.

 Two processes that help businesses to manage information are document storage and records management.
 They accomplish distinct objectives, so let’s explore the differences between them.